Blankeos/prismic-next-demo/README.md

   - Login to Prismic
   - Connects your project to the Prismic Repository.
   - Basically takes care of `slicemachine.config.json` for you.
-- `start-slicemachine` to run the slice machine.
+- `start-slicemachine` to run the slice machine dev server (always locally).
 - `prismic-ts-codegen` to run codegen for prismicio-types.
 <!-- # Prismic + Next.js Blog Starter